sampaio96/Computer-Vision/Readme.md

-# Computer Vision
+# Probabilistic Algorithms for Computer Vision

-The course addresses algorithms for automated computer vision.
-It focuses on building mathematical models of images and objects and using these to perform inference.
-Students will learn how to use these models to automatically find, segment and track objects in scenes, perform face recognition and build three-dimensional models from images.
+Mathematical models of images and objects used to automatically find, segment and track objects in scenes, perform face recognition and build three-dimensional models from images.

 ## Content:
 ### Two-dimensional visual geometry: